When using other versions some differences are possible to occur

 Multilanguage by BestWebSoft Plugin is compatible with the Yoast SEO WordPress plugin.

-You can customize the meta description for each language using Yoast SEO with Multilanguage plugin.
+You can customize the meta description for each language using Yoast SEO with the Multilanguage plugin.

 14.1.
-To customize meta description, open the post or page in the “Edit” mode, choose the language, and enter the preferred meta description text.
+To customize the meta description, open the post or page in the “Edit” mode, choose the language, and enter the preferred meta description text.

 14.2.
 Click the “Update” button to save changes.